MarcDiethelm/xtc/README.md

 Set up your configuration in the folder  `_config`.

 - `config-default.js` defines sensible defaults for all configurable properties.
+Don't edit it.
-- **`config-project.js`** is where you configure your app, overriding defaults.
+- **`config-project.js`** is where you configure your app, overriding the defaults.
 - `config-secret.js` is for basic auth credentials, db authentication info, SSL certs and so on.
 - `config-local.js` is used to override a configuration locally for development.